ballerina-platform/ballerina-lang/stdlib/ballerina-http/src/main/ballerina/swagger/Package.md

 ## Package overview
-This package provides the code generation capabilities to ballerina use cases.
-Following types of code generation can be performed with this package.
+This package provides the following code generation capabilities to Ballerina:
-1. Generate Ballerina code for a provided swagger definition.
+1. Generate the Ballerina code for a given Swagger definition.
-2. Generate client stub for existing Ballerina service at build time.
+2. Generate the client stub for an existing Ballerina service at build time.
-3. Export the swagger definition of a Ballerina service.
+3. Export the Swagger definition of a Ballerina service.

-Ballerina swagger command is used for Swagger to Ballerina and Ballerina to Swagger code generation.
+The `swagger` command in Ballerina is used for Swagger to Ballerina and Ballerina to Swagger code generation.
-Ballerina to Swagger can generate two types of sources,
-* Mock service
-* Client stub
+Code generation from Swagger to Ballerina can produce `mock services` and `client stubs`.

 For build time client stub generation, annotation support is provided.